-Bernard Shih Member - Manager Lacy Park Real Estate Investment LLC From: info@lcf.ca.gov
+Bernard Shih Member - Manager Lacy Park Real Estate Investment LLC

 Sent: Thursday, July 21, 2022 8:25 AM To: housingelement@lcf.ca.gov

 Patricia Wynne-Hughes

 Has the city conducted an accurate inventory of the current number of guest houses or a D use in Lacanada?
 As you know, that may significantly decrease the need for more units.
 Also, will notice of an incentive/specifics to build guest houses In the community be issued prior to making decisions about rezoning?
 Thank you